saahilbhatia/morse-code-decoder/README.md

-# morse-code-decoder
+# Morse code decoder
 The program is used to decode Morse code sequences that represent words and sentences in English.
+The dots, dashes and spaces in the Morse Code system are represented by 0, 1 and '*' respectively.
+Each character represented by the Morse Code system is separated by a single space, and each word is separated by three spaces.
+The program decodes the Morse Code sequences entered by the user and displays the decoded message.
+If there was no error in the input, the program displays the decoded message and then presents a menu asking the user for the level of analysis for the decoded message.
+The different levels for analyses are characters, words, and sentences.
+Based on the level selected by the user, the program displays the occurrences of each character / word / type of sentence.

+*Please read the documentation file for more details.*